Mozahidul01/Vite-RTK-query--template/README.md

 ## How to Use

-1. Clone the repository to your local machine.
+1. `Clone` the repository to your local machine.
-2. Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-3. Run the development server using npm run dev.
+3. Run the development server using `npm run dev`.
 4. Access the application at `/http://localhost:5173/`.

 ## Project Structure